CatchChat/faye_server/README.md

 1. user already login but forget his old password.
 1. user can't login and also forget his old password.

-In the last 2 cases, user request a reset token, then API will send this token to user's mobile, then user input token, new\_password, new\_password\_confirm to change the password, and API remove all old access tokens of this user
+In the last 2 cases, the steps are

+1. by Post passwords/send\_verify\_code, Client request to send a token to the mobile, then create an SmsVerificationCode
+1. After receive the sms token, client send to Post passwords/change\_password with token and old/new/confirmed password
+1. API server verify the token and reset the password
+1. API server remove all old access\_tokens

 ## Paginate
 Use gem Kaminari